forkjoseph/EECS589/README.md

 ### FIXME: Paper Presentation
 The course will be conducted as a seminar.
 Only one group will present in each class.
-Each group will be assigned to present a pair of paperis at least twice throughout the semester.
+Each group will be assigned to present a pair of papers at least twice throughout the semester.
 Presentations should last **at most 45 minutes** without interruption.
 However, presenters should expect questions and interruptions throughout.
 In the presentation, you should: